pebakery/pebakery-docs/Commands/INI/IniWrite.md

 If `FileName` does not exist it will be created.

-PEBakery will optimize multiple `IniWrite` commands in a row to single write command.
+PEBakery will optimize multiple `IniWrite` commands in a row into a single write command.

 ## Example 1